These are the 19 most effective SaaS marketing strategies for 2023.

 An affiliate or referral program is a solution.

 Here are a few reasons why you should start or invest in an affiliate program:

 Loyal customers can help drive revenue.
 This is a win-win for both parties.
 Customers that are happy with your SaaS can make money by spreading the word about you.

 You will reach the relevant audience.
 There is a close match between your current customers and those people they will promote your product to.
 This overlap will bring you super-relevant organic traffic.

 Save your marketing budget.
 You only pay for the customers you acquire via the affiliate program.
 The ROI in the case of an affiliate program is evident compared to other digital marketing channels.

 Check some best performing SaaS affiliate programs that will help you to create the best offer for your business:

-You may not see it, but a lot of SaaS businesses doing webinars regularly.
-Webinars are an effective channel to connect with your audience through real-time experience.
+You may not see it, but a lot of SaaS businesses do webinars regularly.
+Webinars are an effective channel to connect with your audience through the real-time experience.

 For example, the second-fastest-growing SaaS company (read Intercom) is running weekly webinars.